ELIZABETH JACKMAN (d.1550+)

 ELIZABETH JERNINGHAM (before 1515-1558+)

 Elizabeth Jerningham was the daughter of Sir Edward Jerningham or Jernegan of Somerleyton, Suffolk (d.1515) and his second wife, Mary Scrope (d.
 August 15, 1548).
 She was a waiting gentlewoman to Anne Stanhope, Lady Beauchamp until January, 1537, when she became a maid of honor to Anne’s sister-in-law, Queen Jane Seymour.
 Later she was a maid of honor to Queen Mary.
 She was following family tradition.
-Her mother, first as Lady Jerningham and then as Lady Kingston, had been in the queen’s household since the beginning of Henry the Eighth’s reign.
+Her mother, first as Lady Jerningham and then as Lady Kingston, was in the queen’s household from the beginning of Henry the Eighth’s reign.

 see FRANCES BAYNHAM